Say223/DzVues---Employes/README.md

 # DzVues - Employes
-The "Employes" repository is dedicated to the employee-side application of a desktop management system for national magazines, developed using Java.
-This application provides functionality for employees to interact with the system, access information, and perform tasks relevant to their roles within the organization.
+The "Employee Management" repository is dedicated to the employee-side desktop application of a national magazine management system, developed using Java.
+This application enables employees to efficiently interact with the system, manage their tasks, access schedules, submit content, and collaborate with other team members to ensure seamless magazine production.
 ## Features
 - User Authentication: Secure login functionality for employees to access their personalized accounts.
 - View Magazine Information: Employees can view information about magazines, including titles, publication dates, and content.